First Timer’s Guide to Beirut & Lebanon

 - Hostel with local entertainment, cafe (free WiFi), bar and even Arabic classes at Saifi Urban Gardens

-- Hamra Urban Gardens with a rooftop pool for those hot summer days
+- Hamra Urban Gardens with a rooftop pool for those hot summer days (same owner as Saifi)

 - Villa Clara is a nice boutique hotel in the heart of Mar Mikhael – a hip neighborhood to be based